peterzimon/docs-api/javascript.md

 - `key` - hex string copied from the "Integrations" screen in Ghost Admin
 - `version` - should be set to 'v2'

-See the documentation on [Content API authentication](http://localhost:8003/api/content/#authentication) for more information about each field.
+See the documentation on [Content API authentication](/api/content/#authentication) for more explanation.

 ## Endpoints